GDP (US$ Billion)

 - These new incentives include: (a) changes to customs control and management in order to eliminate the need for importers to produce a Certificate of Good Standing; (b) the launch of the ASYCUDA World Manifest module, which allows ship manifests to be filed before their arrival in Antigua and Barbuda; and (c) the launch of the Public Access Module, which aims to make it easier to search for land records and relevant ownership information via the relevant online platforms.
 More information on the investment environment and the relevant regulations can be found at the official website of the Government of Antigua and Barbuda.

-- The inflows of foreign direct investment (FDI) to Antigua and Barbuda amounted to US$61 million in 2017.
-As of the end of 2016, China’s total stock of FDI in Antigua and Barbuda topped US$6.7 million, up from US$1.3 million in 2007.
+- The inflows of foreign direct investment (FDI) to Antigua and Barbuda amounted to US$116 million in 2018.
+In 2018, mainland China’s total stock (flow) of FDI in Antigua and Barbuda topped US$5.8 (US$0.4) million, up from US$1.3 (nil) million in 2009, according to the mainland Ministry of Commerce (MOFCOM).
 The level of Hong Kong’s trade and investment with Antigua and Barbuda, however, remains relatively insignificant.